st-user/zerodep-web-push-java/README.md

     <summary><b>Null safety</b></summary>

 The public methods and constructors of this library do not accept `null`s and do not return `null`s.
-They throw an `Exception` when a null reference is passed.
-Some methods return `java.util.Optional.empty()` when they need to indicate that the value does not exist.
+They throw an `Exception` if a null reference is passed.
+Some methods return `java.util.Optional.empty()` if they need to indicate that the value does not exist.

 The exceptions are: